Vodafone volunteering stories

 “We painted an entire house in one day!
 We held table quizzes, cake sales and flea markets to help raise funds for Emmett Road, all of which raised over €2,000.
 And to make it even better, the Vodafone Foundation supported us and matched our fundraising efforts!”

-In November 2011, Sarah Pritchard took part in Concern's annual fast, in order to help raise some much needed money for the world's poorest people.
+Sarah Pritchard took part in Concern's annual fast, in order to help raise some much needed money for the world's poorest people.

 “I have always really respected the work that Concern Worldwide do to try to alleviate the suffering of the words poorest people through sustainable initiatives” she explains.